Would you like your nursing license to be valid in different states? Would you like to travel and pick up PRN nursing shifts along the way?

 According to the National Council of State Boards of Nursing, the Nurse Licensure Compact offers the following benefits for nurses, employers, and the nation as a whole:

-- It allows nurses to practice in person or provide telehealth nursing services to patients across state lines without requiring additional licenses.
+- Telehealth: It allows nurses to practice in person or provide telehealth nursing services to patients across state lines without requiring additional licenses.

-- It facilitates online nursing education.
+- Education: It facilitates online nursing education.

-- It facilitates practicing across state borders.
+- Travel: It facilitates practicing across state borders, including travel nursing contracts.

-Disadvantages of Joining the NLC
+Disadvantages of joining the NLC

-Some nurses and nursing associations were concerned that the standards for nursing licensure in their states were higher than those of the nursing compact and did not want to weaken those standards.
 Although the eNLC requires nursing programs to be approved by a board of nursing and requires candidates to qualify for licensure in their home states, which includes passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN) or Practical Nurses (NCLEX-PN), it is true that state requirements vary, including those regarding continuing education units (CEUs).

-Impacts of Disciplinary Actions
+Impacts of disciplinary actions

-Individuals and organizations were also concerned about loosening standards regarding background checks and disciplinary actions.
 In this regard, the eNLC requires applicants seeking initial licensure or licensure by endorsement to undergo a background check through fingerprints or biometric data from the Federal Bureau of Investigation (FBI) and the state.
-The applicant’s criminal history cannot contain a conviction, a plea, or an agreed disposition of a felony offense at the federal or state level.
-State boards of nursing assess misdemeanor convictions on a case-by-case basis.
+The applicant’s criminal history cannot include a conviction, a plea, or an agreed disposition of a felony offense at the federal or state level.

 So far, so good, right?
 Where is the disadvantage?

-Under the eNLC, registered nurses and licensed practical/vocational nurses living in compact states and meeting the uniform licensure requirements (ULRs) may apply for multi state nursing licenses.
+Under the NLC, registered nurses and licensed practical/vocational nurses residing in compact states who meet the uniform licensure requirements (ULRs) may apply for multistate nursing licenses.
 Applicants may apply through their respective boards of nursing.
-The following are the uniform licensure requirements:

 - Meet the requirements for an LPN/LVN or RN license in the compact state of residency, including graduating from a board-approved nursing program or an international nursing program (approved by the authorized accrediting body in the foreign country and verified by an independent credentials review agency)